IuliiaKonovalova/animal_shelter/README.md

     - It contains the thank you message and the promise to get in touch with the applicant within 24 hours.

     ![Response page](assets/images/response_page.png)

 ---
-## User Stories

-### First Time Visitor Goals:

-* As a First Time Visitor, I want to easily understand the main purpose of the site, so I can learn more about the organization.
-* As a First Time Visitor, I want to be able to easily navigate through the website, so I can find the content.
-* As a First Time Visitor, I want to see the testimonials, so I can see whether the organization is trustworthy.

-### Reterning VisitorGoals:

-* As a Returning Visitor, I want to see various pets, so that I can pick from.
-* As a Returning Visitor, I want to see information about animals, so that I can learn about each animal and make a prudent decision.
-* As a Returning Visitor, I want to find a way to get in contact with the organization, so that I can ask additional questions or send a request about a particular animal.
-* As a Returning Visitor, I want to find community links, so that I can learn more about the organization.

-### Frequent Visitor Goals:
-* As a Frequent User, I want to check whether there are any changes with available animals, so I can make a choice which animal to adopt.
-* As a Frequent User, I want to have options for the reason to contact the company, so I can get an explicit answer to my email.

----